gabrielsoltz/metahub/README.md

 ]
 ```

-## Statistics
+### JSON-Statistics

-You can use `--outputs statistics` to get statistics about your search.
+Show statistics for each field/value.
 In the output you will see each field/value and the amount of ocurrences, for example, the following output shows statistics for six findings.

 ```
 {